julzaza/wildwitchherbs/_posts/2025-07-18-witchy-herbs-anxiety-grief-emotional-healing.md

 Plants such as **rhodiola, holy basil (tulsi), fennel, and thyme** are linked to endurance, courage, and steady emotional recovery during prolonged stress or grief.

 **What herbs work well together in emotional healing teas?**
 A classic blend includes **lemon balm, rose, chamomile, and hawthorn**, with **lavender or mugwort** added when dreamwork or deeper emotional integration is needed.
+Check out **[5 Herbal Blends for Anxiety and Emotional Stability](/herbal-remedies-for-anxiety-and-emotional-stability-guide/)** for more.

 **Are there herbs that should be avoided with antidepressants or medication?**
 Yes. **St. John’s wort** is known to interact with many medications, including SSRIs.
 Always research herb–drug interactions and consult a qualified healthcare professional before combining herbs with prescriptions.